 Update: ChaCha eventually discontinued all Guide Roles and launched a new program called Apollo, which I was not familiar with.
 Apollo had a relatively short run and is now defunct.

 How did ChaCha work?When someone had a question, they could submit it to ChaCha via text message.
 Alternatively, they could access ChaCha's voice service by calling a toll free number.
 Questions asked over the voice service would then be sent over to a transcriber.
 Once the question was transcribed, it was sent off to a ChaCha expert who would answer the question and send the response via text.

 Obviously with the rise of smart phones and Google, the service was no longer needed.
 ChaCha often took up to 10 minutes to answer a question, but today, you can type a question in Google and have the answer within a matter of seconds.

-Does ChaCha require terminology certification or special equipment?ChaCha's transcriber position is considered "general transcription," so no knowledge of legal or medical terminology is required.
-ChaCha does not require any specific equipment either, although it is HIGHLY recommended that you invest in a pair of high-quality headphones.
-Besides that, the ChaCha Transcriber interface is equipped with all of the tools you need.
+Did working for ChaCha require terminology certification or special equipment?ChaCha's transcriber position was considered a "general transcription" job.
+Because of this, no legal or medical terminology knowledge was required.
+ChaCha didn't require transcribers to have any special equipment either, although it was highly recommended that transcribers own a pair of quality headphones.
+Other than that, the ChaCha Transcriber interface was equipped with all of the tools you needed.

-Payments are made via direct deposit when earnings reach or exceed $100 prior to the 15th of the month.
-Instant payment is also available by requesting a ChaCha "Pay Me Now" debit card.
-After ordering the debit card (you have to file paperwork with ChaCha via snail mail), you'll need to activate it.
-Once the card is activated, clicking "Pay Me Now" from your ChaCha dashboard will instantly transfer funds to your debit card.
+Payments for ChaCha transcribers was made via direct deposit when earnings reached or exceeded $100, prior to the 15th of the month.
+Instant payment was also available by requesting a ChaCha "Pay Me Now" debit card.
+After ordering the debit card (which required filing paperwork via snail mail), you would have to wait for it to arrive.
+Once you received the card and had it activated, you could click "Pay Me Now" and the funds would instantly be transferred to your card.

-Do you work for ChaCha?
-What has been your experience?
-Leave a comment and let us know!
+Did you work for ChaCha?
+What was your experience?